alphagov/search-api/README.md

 You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
 Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

+To replicate real data into your local development environment, use the [replicate-elasticsearch](https://docs.publishing.service.gov.uk/repos/govuk-docker/how-tos.html#how-to-replicate-data-locally) script provided by GOV.UK Docker.

 **Use GOV.UK Docker to run any commands that follow.**

 ### Running the test suite